simmel-project/nus-link/README.md

 carrier.
 Thus the baud rate is 20833Hz / 32 = 651.0417 symbols per
 second.

-The `1` or `0` symbols are then encoded using the variable-rate PSK31 encoding, which means the actual character rate of e.g. ASCII text varies depending upon the character.
+The `1` or `0` symbols are then encoded using the variable-rate Varicode encoding, which means the actual character rate of e.g. ASCII text varies depending upon the character.